 - Either give up newspapers flooded with ads or switch to alternative newspapers that rely on subscriptions and donations, rather than ads.

-- If you watch ‘normal TV’, hit the mute button when ads come on (same with the radio).
-Avoid ‘charity shock tactics’ from big charity, and donate to small effective charities and humane research charities that find cures quicker, without animal research (and spend money on cures, instead of ads that cost thousands).
+- If you watch ‘normal TV’, hit the mute button when ads come on.
+Avoid ‘charity shock tactics’ from big charity, and donate to small effective charities and humane research charities that find cures quicker, without animal research (and spend money on cures, instead of ads).

 - Install Adblock Plus.
 This is free and takes 2 seconds, to wipe all ads from your computer including social media.
 Ads are not the best way to earn income, because millions now use adblocker.
 Earn money by offering a service or zero waste product, or using affiliate links within helpful text.